amandagibson/atm-challenge/README.md

 In order to make a withdrawal
 The ATM needs to have funds

--Need to have funds
+-Need to have funds Done
--User can make withdrawal = withdrawal method
+-User can make withdrawal = withdrawal method Done -ATM class Done
--ATM class